RajaAsyraf/product-list-api/README.md

 This repository is the backend to serve api for Product List application using Laravel 10 and MySQL database.

 ### Installation
 To install this in your local machine, we can utilize Docker container to install the defined tools and packages.
-Assuming Docker is ready in your machine, you can proceed with these steps:
+Assuming Composer and Docker are ready in your machine, you can proceed with these steps:
-1. Open root directory in the terminal and run this `./vendor/bin/sail up` to spin up the docker container.
+1. Open root directory in the terminal and run `composer install`.
+2. Run `cp .env.example .env` to create .env file.
+3. Run `php artisan key:generate` to generate the key.
+4. Run `./vendor/bin/sail up -d` to spin up the docker container.
 This will spin up Laravel container and MySQL database.
 ![alt text](image.png)
-2. Once the container is up, you can connect into the container using the container name by running this `docker exec -it product-list-api-laravel.test-1 bash`.
+5. Once the container is up, you can connect into the container using the container name by running this `docker exec -it product-list-api-laravel.test-1 bash`.
 3. Next, you can execute the following commands:
   - Run migration `php artisan migrate`.
   - Run seeder `php artisan db:seed`.